djrrb/Bungee/README.md

 # Bungee

 In the crowded urban environment, space for signage is always at a premium.
 From dumpy liquor stores to majestic theaters, sometimes signs have nowhere to go but up.
-Bungee is a font family that celebrates urban signage.
-It wrangles the Latin alphabet to work vertically as well as horizontally; with separately glyphs, spacing, and kerning for each orientation.
-Bungee and comes equipped with chromatic inlines, outlines, shades, and ornaments, making it the perfect toolkit to take your text in a new direction.
+Bungee is a font family that celebrates urban signage by wrangling the Latin alphabet to work vertically as well as horizontally; with separately glyphs, spacing, and kerning for each orientation.
+Bungee comes equipped with chromatic inlines, outlines, shades, and ornaments, making it the perfect toolkit to take your text in a new direction.

-See more about Bungee’s design at [bungee.djr.com](http://bungee.djr.com).
+Learn more about Bungee at [djr.com/bungee](https://djr.com/bungee).

 ## Specimen